sylvainbx/rust-book-fr/FRENCH/src/ch01-01-installation.md

 receive a message explaining that you’ll also need the C++ build tools for Visual Studio 2013 or later.
 The easiest way to acquire the build tools is to install [Build Tools for Visual Studio 2019][visualstudio].
-When asked which workloads to install make sure "C++ build tools" is selected and that the Windows 10 SDK and the English language pack components are included.
+When asked which workloads to install make sure “C++ build tools” is selected and that the Windows 10 SDK and the English language pack components are included.
 -->